 Cathy Meals is a DC area native who has been a donor to the Diverse City Fund and a member of its Board of Instigators since the Fund’s inception in 2011.
 She got her start in social justice organizing by working on the living wage campaign at Swarthmore College, from which she graduated in 2004.
 For nearly ten years, she was a researcher in the labor movement, supporting strategic organizing campaigns in the healthcare and retail industries.
 She works at the District of Columbia Public Library and is a Master of Library & Information Science candidate at the University of Maryland.
 At UMD, she is a Research & Teaching Fellow at McKeldin Library.

 Elizabeth Falcon is excited to join the board of the DC Fund after years of giving!
 She grew up on a dairy farm in Fauquier County, Virginia and is proud to make DC her home.
-Currently, Elizabeth is responsible for overseeing the Housing For All Campaign at the Coalition for Nonprofit Housing and Economic Development.
+Currently, Elizabeth is the Executive director of DC Jobs with Justice.
 Elizabeth has always had a passion for social justice, which found a home at American University, where she studied International Relations and Philosophy and learned how to facilitate a consensus meeting, design a flier, and plan a direct action.
 Elizabeth spent three years working and volunteering on the Gulf Coast after Hurricane Katrina, sparking an interest in housing, the history and future of the deep South, and the race relations of volunteerism.
 Elizabeth participated in the Anne Braden Anti-Racist Organizer Training Program for white social justice activists run by the Catalyst Project in 2009, before returning to Washington, DC.

 Kristina Gray-Akpa has supported a wide range of social justice efforts in DC for many years.
 Currently, she is a Program Director at Grantmakers In Health, where she works to educate, advise, and connect funders addressing health equity.
 She got her start leading youth development and youth organizing campaigns with DC high school students.